It may seem like a patronizing question, but which is the correct singular of lenses – lens or lense?

 - yoghurt and yogurt

-While it is largely accepted that one of the above spellings is more correct than the other, the other is rarely refuted when written in any type of setting.
+While it is mostly accepted that one of the above spellings is more correct than the other, the other is rarely refuted when written in any type of setting.

 In most cases, the differences in spellings are between British English and American English.